zalando-incubator/graphql-jit/README.md

 ### Support for GraphQL spec

 The goal is to support the [June 2018 version of the GraphQL spec](https://facebook.github.io/graphql/June2018/).
-At this moment, the only missing feature is support for Subscriptions.

 #### Differences to `graphql-js`